xuyixuan1999/CCM-stainGAN/README.md

 (1) Download the data and split the images in the correct place.

-(2) Run the following command to train the model
+(2) Run the following command to train the model.

 - Single GPU